 How does PILP spend its funds?

-PILP spends its money primarily on stipends and secondarily on the Lewis & Clark LRAP.
+PILP spends its money primarily on stipends (Summer Awards) and secondarily on the Lewis & Clark LRAP.
 There are no paid PILP employees—PILP is entirely run by student volunteers.
-Of course, holding an auction does cost money, but overall PILP has a higher efficiency rate than other similar nonprofits that raise money through annual auction events.
+Of course, holding an auction does cost money, but overall PILP has a much higher efficiency rate than other similar nonprofits that raise money through annual auction events.

-Who is eligible for a stipend?
+Who is eligible for a summer award?

-How many students get stipends each year?
+How many students get summer awards each year?

 What’s all this about LRAP (Loan Repayment Assistance Program)?